 By the year 2025, it is estimated that racial/ethnic minorities will account for more than 40% of the United States population.
 In light of these projections, the need for racial/ethnic minority psychologists will increase considerably in the next two decades.
 However, the recruitment and retention initiatives of ethnic minority students in higher education continues to be a national issue of concern for four-year colleges of universities.
 The Multicultural Psychology Scholars (MPS) aims to address this pressing issue in higher education by being a source of information and support to all psychology students at Montclair State University, to aid in the recruitment and retention of multicultural psychology students in order to prepare psychologists who will be effective in a diverse, multicultural society.
 As a Class III organization of the SGA, we aim to serve the student body.

-To learn more about events, membership, and our culture, please visit our HawkSync and Facebook pages.
+To learn more about events, membership, and our culture, please visit the Multicultural Psychology Scholars website and Facebook page.
 Please contact our group at email@example.com, or you can contact our founder, Dr. Milton A. Fuentes.